BushLife - Backpack Gear Load Out

 What is a Survival Fire Kit?

-Your outdoor survival pack is more useful when using pouches, stuff sacks, tins, etc. Each survival kit should be organized by use, such as fire, cooking, medical, etc. It makes it easy for quick and organized retrieval of gear.
+Your outdoor survival pack is more useful when using pouches, stuff sacks, tins, etc. Custom kits should be organized by use, such as fire, cooking, medical, etc. It makes it easy for quick and organized retrieval of gear.
 For example, my fire kit is a soft leather pouch from a local native reserve.

 Fire Kit Contents